Alex Jones: Trump as president

-In April 2018, Jones publicly criticized President Trump during a livestream, after Trump announced a military strike against Syria.
+In April 2018, Jones publicly criticized Trump during a livestream, after Trump announced a military strike against Syria.
 During the stream, Jones also stated that Trump had not called him during the prior six months.
 A leaked interview of Jones in January 2019 expressing displeasure over his relationship with Trump was released by the Southern Poverty Law Center in March 2021, with Jones stating "I wish I never would have fucking met Trump ...
 I'm so sick of fucking Donald Trump, man.
-God, I'm fucking sick of him."
+God, I'm fucking sick of him".

 Jones supported Trump during his re-election campaign in 2020 and called on demonstrations to be held on the premise the election had been "rigged" against Trump.

 After Trump recommended at an August 2021 rally that people choose to be vaccinated against COVID-19, Jones said that Trump was either lying or "not that bright" and "a dumbass".

-Numerous current and former Trump advisers have appeared on Jones's show, including Counselor to the President Steve Bannon, Senior Advisor to the President Stephen Miller, National Security Advisor Michael Flynn, and senior Trump campaign advisers Jason Miller and Roger Stone.
+Numerous then-serving and former Trump advisers have appeared on Jones's show, including Counselor to the President Steve Bannon, Senior Advisor to the President Stephen Miller, National Security Advisor Michael Flynn, and senior Trump campaign advisers Jason Miller and Roger Stone.